 - Speech may be present or have been there and then lost

-- Difficulty interpreting verbal and non-verbal language eg. tone of voice, sarcasm, gestures and facial expressions
+- There maybe difficulty interpreting verbal and non-verbal language eg. tone of voice, sarcasm, gestures and facial expressions

-- Difficulty in responding appropriately in conversations, due to delay in processing of the information contained in the conversation
+- Often individual experience difficulty in responding appropriately in conversations, due to a delay in processing the information contained in the conversation

-- Difficulty building friendships appropriate to their age
+- Some may experience difficulty in developing friendships appropriate to their age

-- Strong interest in one topic may impede social acceptance
+- A strong interest in one topic may impede social acceptance

-- As they may not recognise the emotions of others they appear insensitive to situations
+- Some people may not recognise the emotions of others, they appear insensitive to situations

 - May be overly dependent on routines